ImIshanTharaka/Email-App/README.md

 * Users are allowed to archive and unarchive emails that they have received

 ## What I learned
-* Using Javascript manipulate the HTML DOM content
+* Use Javascript to manipulate the HTML DOM content
-* Development of single page web application
+* Development of single page web applications using Javascript
 * Working with JSON APIs
+* Use Django to create the backend of a website
+* Manage a SQLite database using Django
+* Use Bootstrap to create a front end for a website